 In addition, you will do an Independent Learning project, a Dissertation (a substantial piece of supervised, self-guided study and writing) or an Extended Project (a practical undertaking with associated learning, reflection and reporting).
 Whichever option is chosen, this brings the programme to its most sustained integration of personal faith, theological learning, and Christian discipleship.

 You have a choice of locations and study modes to suit you.

-Independent students study either part or full-time at our Malling Abbey and/or Southwark Cathedral teaching centres.
+Independent students study either part or full-time at our Malling Abbey and/or Trinity House, Borough High Street teaching centres.
 They attend one further Study Day per year (coinciding with the residential school for ordinands in Canterbury).

-Modules are taken each term either through weekly evening classes (Mondays at Southwark Cathedral, Wednesdays at Malling Abbey) plus a Saturday School; and/or weekly or fortnightly teaching days (Fridays at Malling Abbey).
+Modules are taken each term either through weekly evening classes (Mondays at Trinity House, Borough High Street, Wednesdays at Malling Abbey) plus a Saturday School; and/or weekly or fortnightly teaching days (Fridays at Malling Abbey).